Reproductive toxicity: Ionizing radiation

 Ionizing radiation in the form alpha, beta and gamma emissions are well known to adversely affect male and female fertility, as well as fetal development.
 Exposure to low doses of ionizing radiation can occur naturally in the environment or due to medical treatment or diagnosis, however, higher exposures may be associated with occupation.
 Occupations with documented risk include: healthcare workers who interact with radioactive material, certain manufacturing processes, and airline personnel.
 Exposure in the range of 0.1 to1.2 Gy is associated with spermatogonial injury; whereas between 4-6 Gy reductions of sperm counts have been reported.
-Ionizing radiation is considered a hazard particularly in pregnancy, due to its potential impact of gestational development.
+Ionizing radiation is considered a hazard particularly in pregnancy, due to its potential effect of gestational development.
 More specifically, ionizing radiation is associated with an increased risk of miscarriage and stillbirth.
 Recent studies suggest that routine medical examinations that expose a pregnant person to ionizing radiation are not associated with an increase of risk of miscarriage or stillbirth.